 Teacher Education Program Focus

-Content: Successful candidates will be able to demonstrate knowledge of facts, understandings, and concepts of the disciplines they will be expected to teach.
+- Content: Successful candidates will be able to demonstrate knowledge of facts, understanding and concepts of the disciplines they will be expected to teach.

-Pedagogy: Successful candidates will be able to design appropriate instructional strategies and presentation skills (including use of educational technologies) and understand the complex role of a teacher in the teacher/learning process.
+- Pedagogy: Successful candidates will be able to design appropriate instructional strategies and presentation skills (including use of educational technologies) and understand the complex role of a teacher in the teaching/learning process.

-The teacher education program at Bridgewater College takes very seriously the personal and professional dispositions required to be a successful teacher in today's world; therefore, the following dispositions are assessed of candidates throughout the program.
+The Teacher Education Program at Bridgewater College takes the personal and professional dispositions required to be a successful teacher in today's world very seriously; therefore, the following dispositions are assessed of candidates throughout the program.

 The missions and goals of the Bridgewater College Teacher Education Program are built on a three-pillar conceptual framework, including culturally responsive pedagogy, liberal arts and reflective practice.

 The following dispositions are expected of the Bridgewater College Teacher Education Program candidate:

 - Responsible and dependable

 - Shows initiative

 - Displays mature judgment and self-control